Details on this are a bit sketchy, but Avira just posted an explanation saying: Why does my system run very slow? We could reproduce the described beh

 20 hours ago

 “I have a notebook with Windows 10 Home v1809 installed.
 After installing April 2019 Update, it restarted and crashed right into the repair screen, no longer booting the operating system.
-I use Kaspersky Internet Security and Malwarebytes Premium, so apparently the list of incompatibilities is higher.”MacOS, iOS, iPadOS, and SOS at times.
+I use Kaspersky Internet Security and Malwarebytes Premium, so apparently the list of incompatibilities is higher.”MacOS iPadOS and sometimes SOS

 -